Ireland back to debt market at lower rate than Spain

 Madrid also sold 3 billion euros of medium- and long-term debt on Thursday, at the top end of its target, though doubt over the details from the summit forced it to pay the highest rate for its 10-year bond since November.

+Spain secured European Union aid of up to 100 billion euros for its battered banking sector last month.
+However, concerns persist that the euro zone's fourth-biggest economy will eventually need a full sovereign bailout like Ireland, Greece, Portugal and Cyprus.

-Analysts have cautioned that the real test for Ireland will be maintaining regular auctions without another twist in the euro zone's debt crisis forcing a damaging withdrawal.
+Analysts have cautioned that the real test for Ireland's NTMA will be maintaining regular access to the market without another twist in the euro zone's debt crisis forcing a damaging withdrawal.

-A successful run may also see the NTMA attempt another bond switch after it cut 3.5 billion euros from its hefty, post-bailout borrowing requirements in January.
+A successful run of auctions may also see the NTMA attempt another bond switch after it cut 3.5 billion euros from its hefty, post-bailout 2014 borrowing requirements earlier this year by offering holders better terms to extend the maturity of their debt by a year.

+"Irish sovereign debt has been on a roll.
+The rally dates back to the middle of last year when foreign investors started taking a much more favorable view of Ireland's adjustment program," said Nicholas Spiro of Spiro Sovereign Strategy.

 (Additional reporting by Lorraine Turner in Dublin and Kirsten Donovan in London; Editing by Jeremy Gaunt and David Stamp)